How to Knit a Daisy

 Needles 4mm

-Attach a straw, hairband, or finger-knitted stem to your flower according to your design.
+Attach a straw, hairband, or finger-knitted stem onto the back of your knitted daisy according to your design.

 Make it Different!